top of page

 Is the solar tax credit under Trump still available?

-Yes—for now.
-The Trump solar tax credit, which includes the Residential Clean Energy Credit for homeowners and the ITC for commercial solar, is still active at 30% of eligible costs.
-This covers solar panels, inverters, racking, battery storage (when installed with solar), and installation labor.
+Yes, for now.
+Under current law, the federal solar tax credit 2025 is available at 30% for both the Residential Clean Energy Credit and the commercial solar ITC.
+It applies to solar panels, inverters, racking, battery storage (when installed with solar), and installation labor.

 Is the solar tax credit going away?